 Which Of The Following Is Considered A Confined Space

 You're standing at the hatch of a storage tank.
-It's dark inside.
 The air feels heavy.
+Also, it's dark inside.
 Your coworker says, "It's just a quick look — I'll be in and out.

 That's how accidents happen.

 Confined spaces don't look dangerous.
 That's the problem.
-But they look like tanks, pits, silos, crawl spaces, sewers — ordinary things you see every day on a job site.
+Worth adding: they look like tanks, pits, silos, crawl spaces, sewers — ordinary things you see every day on a job site.
 But the moment you cross that threshold, the rules change.
 The air can kill you.
-Day to day, the walls can close in.
+The walls can close in.
 Rescue becomes a nightmare.

 So what actually counts as a confined space?
 The answer matters more than most people realize.